Opinion | Has Donald Trump really made America (economically) great again?

 So far, the Trump-era economy has statistically been merely an extension of the Obama-era economy.

-Still, Trump does finally have his own positive story to tell.: A series of encouraging economic reports, such as retail sales, indicate that the economy is surging.
-The megabank JPMorgan, for example, now estimates the nation’s gross domestic product, adjusted for inflation, is expanding at a “boomy” 4.0% annual rate in second quarter, almost twice the 2.2% growth rate experienced in the first three months of the year.
+Still, Trump does finally have his own positive story to tell.
+A series of encouraging economic reports, such as retail sales, indicate that the economy is surging.
+The megabank JPMorgan, for example, now estimates the nation’s gross domestic product, adjusted for inflation, is expanding at a “boomy” percent annual rate in the second quarter, almost twice the 2.2 percent growth rate experienced in the first three months of the year.
 And fellow Wall Street titan Goldman Sachs isn’t far behind with a 3.9 percent forecast.
-What’s more, some optimists think the current 4.7% GDPNow forecast from the Atlanta Fed is a better estimate of how things are shaping up.
+What’s more, some optimists think the current 4.7 percent GDPNow forecast from the Atlanta Fed is a better estimate of how things are shaping up.

 Now, most experts — whether on Wall Street or in Washington — don’t think growth as fast as that is sustainable; most are predicting the U.S. could see a couple of years of 3 percent growth.
 That’s still pretty peppy, and something that hasn’t happened in over a decade.
 Even better, we might finally be on the verge of seeing higher wages from both the faster GDP growth and the continuing fall in unemployment, now at decades’ lows.